ulfschneider/afova/README.md

 Properties of the settings object and their meaning:

-- `selector?: string` The selector that is used during construction of the afova object to identify the forms to validate.
+- `selector?: string` Configure the selector being used during construction of the afova object to identify the forms to validate.
 Default is `form`.
-- `formMessageSelector?: string` To show constraint violation messages not only along with the invalid input controls, but also in a list inside of the form, you can have a form message container.
-The form message container is identified with the CSS class `.afova-form-message-container` during construction of the afova object. afova will search for the container inside of the form and collect all constraint violation messages there.
-The form message container is optional, because violation messages anyway will be displayed along with the invalid input controls.
+- `formMessageSelector?: string` Configure the selector being used during construction of the afova object to identify the form message container.
+To show constraint violation messages not only along with the invalid input elements of the form, but also in a list inside of the form, you can have a form message container.
+By default the container is identified with the CSS class `.afova-form-message-container` during construction of the afova object. afova will search for the container inside of the form and summarize all constraint violation messages there.
+The form message container is optional, because violation messages anyway will be displayed along with the invalid input element.
-- `focusOnFirstError?: boolean` The default value is `true`, which leads to focusing the first invalid input control during the validation of a form.
+- `focusOnFirstError?: boolean` The default value is `true`. afova will focus the first invalid input element during validation of the form in that case.
 - `validateOnChange?: boolean` The default is `false`.
-When set to `true`, validation is performed when the `onChange` event of the HTML input elements fire, and not only during form submit.
+When set to `true`, afova will validate each input element of the form when the `onChange` events of the HTML input elements fire, and not only during form submit.
-- `onSubmit: (event: SubmitEvent) => void` The hook is called when the submit event of the form fired and the form is successfully validated. **When this hook is provided the default form submit behaviour is prevented and the submit needs to be implemented inside of this hook.**
+- `onSubmit: (event: SubmitEvent) => void` The hook is called by afova when the submit event of the form fired and the form is successfully validated. **The `SubmitEvent` is prevented when this hook is defined.
+The submit needs to be implemented inside of this hook in that case.**
-- `onReset?: (event: Event) => void` The hook is called when the form is resetted.
+- `onReset?: (event: Event) => void` afova will call this hook when the reset event of the form fired.
-- `onInvalid?: (event: SubmitEvent) => void` The hook is called when the submit event of the form fired but the form is invalid.
+- `onInvalid?: (event: SubmitEvent) => void` afova will call this hook the submit event of the form fired but the form is invalid.
 The form will not be submitted in that case.
-- `onValid?: (event: SubmitEvent) => void` The hook is called when the submit event of the form fired and the form is valid.
-Will be called right before the `onSubmit` hook.
+- `onValid?: (event: SubmitEvent) => void` afova will call this hook when the submit event of the form fired and the form is valid.
+The hok is called before the `onSubmit` hook.
-- `onValidateControl?: (control: HTMLInputElement) => void` The hook is called for each input element during form validation.
+- `onValidateControl?: (control: HTMLInputElement) => void` afova will call this hook hook for each input element during form validation.
 The hook can be used to invalidate the input element by setting a custom validation message with `control.setCustomValidity()`.
-Will only be called after the successful validation of all constraints for the input element.
+The hook is only called after the successful validation of all constraints of the input element, which means for the hook is not called for an already invalid input element.
-- `onValidateControlError?: (control: HTMLInputElement, error: unknown) => void` The error handling hook is called when an exception occurs during control validation.
-When this handler is defined, the error is catched and given to the handler.
-When the handler is not defined, the error is thrown.
+- `onValidateControlError?: (control: HTMLInputElement, error: unknown) => void` afova will call the error handling hook when an exception occurs during input element validation.
+When this handler is defined, the error is catched bys afova and given to the handler.
+When the handler is not defined, the error is thrown by afova.
-- `onAsyncValidateControl?: (control: HTMLInputElement) => Promise<void>` The async hook is called for each input element during form validation and must return a promise.
+- `onAsyncValidateControl?: (control: HTMLInputElement) => Promise<void>` afova will call this async hook for each input element during form validation.
+The hook must return a promise.
 The hook can be used to invalidate the input element by setting a custom validation message with `control.setCustomValidity()`.
-Will only be called after the successful validation of all constraints for the input element and after the `onValidateControl` hook.
+The hook will only be called after the successful validation of all constraints for the input element and after the `onValidateControl` hook.
-- `onValidateForm?: (form: HTMLFormElement) => void` The hook is called after successful validation of all input elements of the form.
+- `onValidateForm?: (form: HTMLFormElement) => void` afova will call the hook after successful validation of all input elements of the form.
 The hook can be used to validate input elements in relation to each other.
-- `onValidateFormError?: (form: HTMLFormElement, error: unknown) => void` The error handling hook is called when an exception occurs during form validation.
-When this handler is defined, the error is catched and given to the handler.
-When the handler is not defined, the error is thrown.
+- `onValidateFormError?: (form: HTMLFormElement, error: unknown) => void` afova will call this hook hook when an exception occurs during form validation.
+When this handler is defined, the error is catched by afovaand given to the handler.
+When the handler is not defined, the error is thrown by afova.
-- `onAsyncValidateForm?: (form: HTMLFormElement) => Promise<void>` The async hook is called after successful validation of all input elements of the form and after the `onValidateForm` hook.
-It must return a promise.
+- `onAsyncValidateForm?: (form: HTMLFormElement) => Promise<void>` afova will call this async hook after successful validation of all input elements of the form and after the `onValidateForm` hook.
+The hook must return a promise.
 The hook can be used to validate input elements in relation to each other.

 ### HTML

 The following attributes are available to describe constraint violation messages:

-- `data-badinput` The browser is unable to handle the input value, for example when the required type of the input control is a number but the user provided a alphabetic characters
+- `data-badinput` The browser is unable to handle the input value, for example when the required type of the input element is a number but the user provided a alphabetic characters.
-- `data-pattern` The value of a field doesn´t comply to the pattern of the `pattern` attribute
+- `data-pattern` The value of a field doesn´t comply to the pattern of the `pattern` attribute.
-- `data-max` The number value of a field is greater than the value of the `max` attribute
+- `data-max` The number value of a field is greater than the value of the `max` attribute.
-- `data-min` The number value of a field is less than the value of the `min` attribute
+- `data-min` The number value of a field is less than the value of the `min` attribute.
-- `data-step` The number value of field is not evenly divisable by the value of the `step` attribute
+- `data-step` The number value of field is not evenly divisable by the value of the `step` attribute.
-- `data-maxlength` The value of a field has more characters than defined by the attribute `maxlength`
+- `data-maxlength` The value of a field has more characters than defined by the attribute `maxlength`.
-- `data-minlength` The value of a field has less characters than defined by the attribute `minlength`
+- `data-minlength` The value of a field has less characters than defined by the attribute `minlength`.
-- `data-type` The value of a field dosn´t comply to the `type` attribute
+- `data-type` The value of a field dosn´t comply to the `type` attribute.
-- `data-required` A value of a field that is required due to the `required` attribute is missing
+- `data-required` A value of a field that is required due to the `required` attribute is missing.

 Assigning your constraint violation messages is a good way to have internationalized messages and generally recommended.
 You can use the placeholders to refer to certain control properties within your violation messages, like: